-Here we offer a range of useful technical design details available to download.
+Here we offer a range of useful technical guides available to download.
 Please note that while these publications are helpful as a reference, some of them are in need of updating.
 A date of revision is detailed on the cover sheets.

 Whilst geography is important when designing the walls of buildings (see the rainfall and frost exposure maps in the NHBC technical manual) it is recommended that all external works be designed and built in accordance with best practice for severely exposed brickwork, to minimise the risk posed by frost attack.